You may be asking yourself the question, How can you get genital warts without being sexually active ?

 - Probably the diagnosis is incorrect.
 It was not genital wart.

-- You might have missed some incidence.
+- You might have missed some incidence of sexual contact.

 - Rarely some warts may be caused by non HPV.
 So, very rarely you can get genital warts without being sexually active.